-Bring your passion and research expertise to join us and we’ll train and support you to transform the world with what you do.
-Your work will benefit from different perspectives and expertise that comes from being part of a community of researchers from across the University and beyond.
+Bring your passion and research expertise to join us us – as a research student, a researcher or a collaborator – and we’ll train and support you to transform the world with what you do.
+Your work will benefit from different perspectives and expertise that comes from being part of a lively community of researchers from across the University and beyond.

 We collaborate with colleagues across our campuses in Dubai, Mauritius and Malta.
 Take for example Professor Richard Croucher, from our Business School, who is looking into a healthy working environment in Mauritius.